 Numeric plates are the ultimate car accessory.

 They are exclusive, distinctive and have a sense of history.
-These plates are the original numeric series issued from 1906 to 1966 and are only offered through auction.
+These plates are only offered through auction and include the original numeric series issued from 1906 to 1966 as well as selected new release numeric plates.

 Plate combinations and sizes

 |Plate shape||Plate size||Plate combination|

 |Up to 3 digits||

 190mm x 134mm|

 |same front and rear|

 |Alternative sizes can be ordered for an additional cost.|